knavesec/Max/README.md

 ## Further work

 I hope to include an `analyze` function to provide some sort functionality similar to PlumHound/Cypheroth.
-Additionally planning on an `add-relationship` style module for large scale creation of relationships within the database.
 Lastly, thinking about creating a Powershell version for those running Neo4j on Windows, but I'm trash at Powershell so TBD.

 Any other features and improvements welcome, find me @knavesec in the BloodHoundGang Slack channel and on Twitter